Chiseled By Challenges, Pakistani Nation To Sail Through Corona Crisis Successfully: President Dr Arif Alvi - UrduPoint

 He also lauded the pro-poor efforts of the railways minister and hoped that the railways would revive its usual operations and overcome the losses once the pervading situation ends.

-Minister for Railways Sheikh Rasheed Ahmed applauded the role of the loaders and their hard work and thanked the MD Baitul Mal and Chief or Army Staff General Qamar Javed Bajwa who had donated 3,000 ration bags for the railway loaders.
+Minister for Railways Sheikh Rasheed Ahmed lauded the role of the loaders and their hard work and thanked the MD Bait-ul-Mal and Chief of Army Staff General Qamar Javed Bajwa who had donated 3,000 ration bags for the railway loaders.

-He said the prime minister would soon inaugurate this converted train that would be take to Taftan within 24 hours.
+He said the prime minister would soon inaugurate this converted train that would be taken to Taftan within 24 hours.
 He said seven railways hospitals were also on standby.

 He said the Pakistan Railways had lifted around 265,000 passengers short before the commencement of the lockdown so that the people could not suffer as had happened in India.